kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 * An optional host.
 In this example, no host is specified, so the rule applies to all inbound HTTP traffic through the IP address specified.
 If a host is provided (for example, foo.bar.com), the rules apply to that host.
-* A list of paths (for example, `/testpath`), each of which has an associated backend defined with a `serviceName` and `servicePort`.
+* A list of paths (for example, `/testpath`), each of which has an associated backend defined with a `service.Name` and a `service.Port.Name` or `service.Port.Number`.
 Both the host and path must match the content of an incoming request before the load balancer directs traffic to the referenced Service.
-* A backend is a combination of Service and port names as described in the [Service doc](/docs/concepts/services-networking/service/).
-HTTP (and HTTPS) requests to the Ingress that matches the host and path of the rule are sent to the listed backend.
+* A backend is a combination of Service and port names as described in the [Service doc](/docs/concepts/services-networking/service/) or a [custom resource backend]() by way of a CRD.
+HTTP (and HTTPS) requests to the
+  Ingress that matches the host and path of the rule are sent to the listed backend.

-A default backend is often configured in an Ingress controller to service any requests that do not match a path in the spec.
+A `defaultBackend` is often configured in an Ingress controller to service any requests that do not match a path in the spec.

-### Default Backend
+### DefaultBackend {#default-backend}

 An Ingress with no rules sends all traffic to a single default backend.
-The default backend is typically a configuration option of the [Ingress controller](/docs/concepts/services-networking/ingress-controllers) and is not specified in your Ingress resources.
+The `defaultBackend` is conventionally a configuration option of the [Ingress controller](/docs/concepts/services-networking/ingress-controllers) and is not specified in your Ingress resources.

 If none of the hosts or paths match the HTTP request in the Ingress objects, the traffic is routed to your default backend.

 ### Path Types

-Each path in an Ingress has a corresponding path type.
+Each path in an Ingress is required to have a corresponding path type.
+Paths that do not include an explicit `pathType` will fail validation.
 There are three supported path types:

-* _`ImplementationSpecific`_ (default): With this path type, matching is up to the IngressClass.
+* _`ImplementationSpecific`_: With this path type, matching is up to the IngressClass.
 Implementations can treat this as a separate `pathType` or treat it identically to `Prefix` or `Exact` path types.

 * _`Exact`_: Matches the URL path exactly and with case sensitivity.